2002 German Grand Prix: Race

 On lap 59, Irvine was driving slowly on the circuit because a brake caliper spilt fluids following two previous spins caused by traction control issues, forcing him to turn the system off to keep the engine running.
 Irvine retired in the pit lane.
 Fisichella went off the track at turn two, smoke billowing from his car's rear, due to an engine failure on lap 61.
 That lap saw the final retirement.
 Räikkönen's brakes failed due to the earlier tyre delamination.
-He lost control of his McLaren, spun backward into the tyre barrier at the Sudkurve turn and retired.
+He spun backwards into the tyre barrier at the Sudkurve turn and retired.
 On lap 64, Ralf Schumacher took a third (and final) unplanned pit stop to allow the Williams team to repressurise the car's pneumatic valve-gear reservoir when the air pressure in the engine's pneumatic valve system dropped.
 His 7.2-second pit stop dropped him to third, behind teammate Montoya.

 Michael Schumacher did not experience graining on his second and third sets of tyres, slowing in the final laps to secure his ninth victory in the season's 12 races and 62nd of his career.
-He equalled his own record of the most wins in a single season in 1995, 2000 and and Nigel Mansell in 1992.
+He equalled his own record of the most wins in a single season in 1995, 2000 and 2001 and Nigel Mansell in 1992.
 Montoya was off the pace but ran cleanly to finish second, 10.5 seconds behind, while Ralf Schumacher completed the podium in third.
 Barrichello was slower than his teammate in the last laps, finishing fourth.
 Coulthard finished fifth, having started ninth.
 Heidfeld went across the grass during the race, but due to attrition, took sixth and earned the final championship point.
 His teammate Massa was seventh.
 Sato took eighth, his highest result of the time, despite the car's handling degrading in the latter part of the race.
 Salo was the final classified finisher in ninth, having made front wing tweaks during his first pit stop to improve the Toyota's performance after discovering it was oversteering on his first set of tyres.
 The hot weather conditions led to a high rate of attrition, with nine of the 21 starters finishing the Grand Prix.